-Recently, Amber Romaniuk from Nourish this Life, and I had the pleasure of interviewing Ruth and Vic from Yoga Studio South.
+Some time ago now, I had the pleasure of interviewing Ruth and Vic from Yoga Studio South.
+Currently, as of 2019 there has been a name change to Yoga Sarana.
+At the time of the interview, I was accompanied by Amber Romaniuk from Nourish this Life.
 What a marvellous and informative afternoon.
-Below, you will be able to read our interview.
+Below, you will be able to read the interview.
 I love their thoughts on yoga and health.
 Enjoy!

 Tell me about your Yoga studio!

 Ruth: “We’re Calgary’s oldest established yoga studio.
 We have classes literally for everyone.
 It doesn’t matter what is going on with people, we have a yoga class for them.

 We specialize in Iyengar yoga.
 We are focused on alignment and sequencing.
 That’s another specialty.
 For example, if you are tired, we can create a sequence for you to energize yourself.
 It really is yoga for any stage of life.
 It is a long-term learning process.
 It is like learning a second language.
 For us, it doesn’t make sense to do the same routine.
 For instance, one pant doesn’t always fit another person, so why would we do the same sequence for you?”

 Do you think healthy foods and yoga go together?

 Ruth: “Yoga is essentially looking inwards.
 You start with your yoga alignment and then you look inwards.
 First, you align your body, your mind, and then you pay attention to how you live… The hardest part of yoga is the awareness.
 You see how your body needs work, alignment, and getting it healthier.
 When you go out there you practice yoga: how you are treating your body, eating…

 Ultimately, the goal of yoga is to live in a more mindful way.